Centre for Global Education and Internationalization

 Holistic internationalization across Sheridan

-CGEI coordinates key programs and initiatives that involve Sheridan’s engagement with International community and experiences.
+Provide a strategic approach to international partnerships development and management that involves strategic institutional coordination to key programs and initiatives that involve Sheridan's engagement with international community experiences.

 Internationalization and Global Connectivity Strategy